PerMedCoE/mpi-in-container/index.md

  - Be able to select a feasible strategy (not necessary able to implement)
  - Comprehend the limitations, difficulty and trade offs when using MPI containers.

+> This material has been created as part of the PerMedCoE project
+> The PerMedCoE project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement Nº 951773

 ## TOC
 * Placeholder for Table of Content (Must not be removed) <newline> {:toc}